Product Owner Anti-Patterns

 Article Thumbnail

 Such counter-productive measures shown by the Product Owner are known as Product Owner anti-patterns.
-These anti-patterns are quite widespread in the Agile work environment (especially software development) and therefore need to be addressed so that performance of the Scrum Team can be maximized.
+These anti-patterns are quite widespread in the Agile work environment (especially software development) and therefore need to be addressed so that the performance of the Scrum Team can be maximized.
 Thus, in this guide, we’ll be taking a look at some of the most common Product Owner antipatterns and the ideal ways you can solve them.

 The Responsibilities Of A Product Owner